alexjeffburke/evaldown/README.md

 ### Output format and extension

-Currently the rendering process will produce HTML files as standard with their usual `.html` extentionsion.
+Currently the rendering process will produce HTML files as standard with their usual `.html` file extension.
 The tool can however be requested to output markdown files to the output directory - with the output blocks populated - allowing its use to pre-process markdown files before they are passed to another template engine.